Return of Premium Life Insurance

 Key Takeaways

-• Return of premium life insurance (sometimes called ROP term) refunds premiums if you outlive your term policy.
-It’s not available for permanent policies, as those are designed for lifetime coverage.
+Return of premium life insurance (sometimes called ROP term) refunds premiums if you outlive your term policy.

-• It isn’t a savings or investment feature, refunds are only given if the insured survives the full term.
+It isn’t a savings or investment feature, refunds are only given if the insured survives the full term.

-• Deciding if it’s worth it depends on your budget, goals, and comfort with higher premiums.
+Deciding if it’s worth it depends on your budget, goals, and comfort with higher premiums.

-Understanding Return of Premium Term Life Insurance
+What Is Return of Premium Life Insurance?

 How Does Return of Premium Life Insurance Work?